This post may contain affiliate links. Read my whole disclosure here.

 I started the preparation a month before the first day of preschool.
 This gives my son and me enough time to go through this process in a slow and loving way.

 2. Discuss what will happen at preschool

-It’s useful for the child to know the daily schedule he will need to follow at preschool, the type of activities he will be doing there and the rules he will need to respect.
-Talking about the child’s fears and worries can make them easier to overcome; the child needs to know that it is okay to feel scared at the beginning but also that there are always adults around to help him.
+Talking about the child’s fears and worries can make them easier to overcome.
+Kids needs to know that it’s okay to feel scared at the beginning but also that there are always adults around to help them.

 3. Prepare for preschool in a playful way

 The play is the way children communicate, and this is why it’s the best way to make them understand this big change in their life.